 Coral Reef Ecology Research

 Students conduct research on a coral reef ecology project under the direct supervision of a faculty advisor.
 The topic will be provided by the faculty advisor and students will work independently and in small groups (4 students per group) on reviewing the literature, creating a bibliography, defining research methods, sampling, analysis of data, presentation of research findings in a public setting and writing a manuscript according to peer-reviewed journal formatting requirements.
 Students learn the basic elements of the research process: defining a topic, formulating a research question, seeking answers using the appropriate field and laboratory research methods, verbalizing research results, presenting scientific research in a public forum, and writing a scientific manuscript.
 Contact hours: 45.
 Credit: 3 semester / 4.5 quarter hours.

 MARI 3004 BONU

 Students expand their understanding of scuba diving beyond the recreational level in order to fully participate in the scientific dive program in Bonaire.
-Students learn techniques that improve their diving skills, and learn to respond to medical emergencies in and out of the water.
-By completing the course, students gain certifications in open water diving, advanced open water diving, rescue diving, emergency first responder, and diver’s alert network oxygen first aid.
+CIEE is an institutional member of the American Academy of Underwater Sciences (AAUS) and adheres to the safety program sanctioned by AAUS.
+Students focus on the technical aspects of diving; developing excellent diving skills and learning to respond to medical emergencies in and out of the water.
+By completing the course and the co-requisite course Marine Ecology Field Research Methods; students gain a certification as an AAUS Scientific Diver.
+Students receive training for certifications in open water diving, advanced adventure diving, rescue diving and dive emergency management provider.
 Contact hours: 15.
-Recommended Credit: 1 semester / 1.5 quarter hours.
+Credit: 1 semester / 1.5 quarter hours.

 MARI 3005 BONU